charlie-vf/gay-street-games/README.md

 - Passes W3C HTML Validator with no errors returned
 - Passes W3C CSS Validator with no errors returned
-- I used the PowerMapper Web Accessibility tool to provide detailed information on any accessibility issues with my HTML and CSS, and fixed them accordingly
+- I used the [PowerMapper](https://www.powermapper.com/) Web Accessibility tool to provide detailed information on any accessibility issues with my HTML and CSS, and fixed them accordingly
-    - I then used DevTools' Lighthouse feature to double check accessibility
+    - I then used DevTools' Lighthouse feature to double check accessibility was 100%

 ## **Issues & Fixes**